-In this post, you will discover 10 tips designed to assist educators who are seeking to be strong administrators and better leaders.
-Not only will you find these career tips helpful if you are a budding leader, but you can pass them on to seasoned administrators as well – everyone can use a little brushing up on their skills.
+In this post, you will discover ten tips to assist educators seeking to be firm administrators and better leaders.
+Not only will you find these career tips helpful if you are a budding leader, but you can also pass them on to seasoned administrators – everyone can brush up on their skills.

 These skills will help you to write a resume to transition from teaching to educational leadership.
 The art of resume writing is to target the resume to the desired job using relevant skills and accomplishments.
-Plus using keywords that are relevant to the position you are seeking are critical.
+Plus, using keywords relevant to the position you seek is critical.

-As one of the head honchos of the school, you are directly responsible for leading your team of staff and students to succeed.
-Therefore, it is crucial that you have developed and are able to demonstrate how you are able to unite the school as one and lead in times of crisis or change.
+As one of the school’s “head honchos,” you are responsible for leading your staff and students to succeed.
+Therefore, you must develop and demonstrate how to unite the school and teach in times of crisis or change.
 Be the first person to take action when something goes wrong.

-Make sure that the school population knows they can turn to you right away.
-Propose new ideas to bring together teachers of different schools of thought, so the school may learn and flourish as a result of this extraordinary collaboration.
-Most teachers participate in extracurricular activities to become a better team player.
+Ensure the school population knows they can turn to you immediately.
+Propose new ideas to bring together teachers of different schools of thought to learn and flourish through extraordinary collaboration.
+Most teachers participate in extra-curricular activities to become excellent team players.

 2. Ability to Coordinate with Diverse People

-More than likely your particular school is a multicultural melting pot with regard to students and staff alike.
-It is essential that you treat all individuals equally, regardless of gender, race, age, creed, socio-economic level, etc.
+More than likely, your school is a multicultural melting pot concerning students and staff alike.
+Treat all individuals equally, regardless of gender, race, age, creed, socio-economic level, etc.

 Put your prejudices behind you and strive to make this a highly inclusive and welcoming learning environment.
-In addition, you will have to learn to work with a number of different personalities – some will be very easy to get along with, while others may be difficult and frustrating.
+Besides, you will have to learn to work with several personalities – some will be very easy to get along with, while others may be difficult and frustrating.

-Take the time to get to know your staff as individuals, learn what personality type each of them falls into, and figure out how to coordinate with them accordingly.
+Take the time to get to know your staff as individuals, learn what personality type each falls into, and figure out how to coordinate with them accordingly.

 3. Foster Strong Written and Verbal Communication Skills

-Whether you are speaking at an assembly, addressing the school board, or writing grant proposals or your philosophy of administration and leadership, you must be able to communicate your thoughts clearly and concisely.
-If you find you struggle with either writing or public speaking, it may be a good idea to take night classes or distance learning courses to improve these pertinent skills.
+Whether speaking at an assembly, addressing the school board, writing grant proposals, or your philosophy of administration and leadership, you must be able to communicate your thoughts clearly and concisely.
+If you struggle with writing or public speaking, it may be a good idea to take night classes or distance learning courses to improve these relevant skills.

-How you represent yourself verbally or in written correspondence will be an indication of how you will be a leader.
-You want to come off as a strong, knowledgeable, and confident administrator, both in person and on paper.
+How you represent yourself verbally or in written correspondence will indicate how you will be a leader.
+You want to come off as a strong, knowledgeable, and confident administrator in person and on paper.

 4. Organize and Encourage Professional Development Seminars and In-services

-All staff in your building needs to keep their skills sharpened and their minds alert.
+All staff in your building must keep their skills sharpened and their minds alert.
 An excellent way to achieve this is to bring in guest speakers or coordinate seminars that cater to a broad audience.

-Do not make these in-services mandatory; instead, let your employees know that you will be attending and express why it is important that they should participate as well.
+Do not make these in-services mandatory; instead, let your employees know you will attend and express why they must participate.

 5. Remain Up-to-date on Current Educational Administration Trends or Concerns

-In the field of education new thoughts, techniques and devices are rising rapidly.
-It is essential that you stay on top of these issues, understand them, know how to communicate these new ideas to colleagues, and are willing to incorporate as many inspiring inventions as possible.
+In education, new thoughts, techniques, and devices are rising rapidly.
+You must stay on top of these issues, understand them, communicate these new ideas to colleagues, and be willing to incorporate as many inspiring inventions as possible.

 6. Promote School Spirit Events

 If student and staff morale remains high, so will test scores.
-By arranging assemblies, fundraisers, and other school-wide events on a regular basis, you will surely attract positive attention and boost school spirit, resulting in greater enrolment rates and a lower rate of teacher turnover.
+Regularly arranging assemblies, fundraisers, and other school-wide events will attract positive attention and boost school spirit, resulting in greater enrollment and a lower teacher turnover rate.

-Fundraisers are a great method for gaining additional income to put toward new computers and technology, sports teams, after-school clubs, and other extra-curricular areas that may need some financial help.
-By asking students and staff to participate, you are truly creating a school community where everyone feels included and valued.
+Fundraisers are an excellent method for gaining additional income toward new computers and technology, sports teams, after-school clubs, and other extra-curricular areas that may need financial help.
+By asking students and staff to participate, you create a school community where everyone feels included and valued.

 7. Encourage Community Involvement and Promotional Events

 If you are a new school administrator, it is of the utmost importance that you make an excellent first impression on the local community.
-By hosting open houses for the school and promoting community involvement amongst your students and staff, you will be able to foster strong relationships with close neighbors and local businesses.
+Hosting open houses for the school and promoting community involvement amongst your students and staff will foster strong relationships with close neighbors and local businesses.